axiom4/library/docs/README_PART11.md

 ## Angular Material

-Now we use angular-material ([https://material.angular.io](https://material.angular.io)) to manage the ui of our application.
+Now we use Angular Material ([https://material.angular.io](https://material.angular.io)) to manage the UI of our application.

 ### What is Angular Material?